What Sub24 is for

 What it does

 - Pacing over real terrain.
-A pace for every climb and descent from your route’s GPX, not just a flat-ground average, adjusted for fade and night running.
+A pace for every climb and descent from your route’s GPX, not just a flat-ground average, adjusted for fade, with sunset-aware ETAs so the dark hours don’t wreck the forecast.

 - Aid, drop bags & crew.
 What’s at each aid station, where your drop bags go, the cutoffs, and when your crew need to be where.